They took the lead out of paint, gas, pipes and more. Isn't it time to get the lead out of our fishing tackle, too?

 Alternatively contact your local Lake Association or Community Group – many are facilitating signature collection at meetings.

-There are no age restrictions for petitioners provided they are fully informed and understand what they are signing.
+Direct family members who reside at your property may also sign the petition.
+There are no age or disability-related restrictions for petitioners provided they are fully informed and understand what they are signing.

 Return signed petitions to "Let's Get The Lead Out"